Monday 28 April

 2.10pm Burnt out – how to tackle wellbeing in the legal team

-What are General Counsel doing to tackle burnout and what are should they be obliged to do?
+What are General Counsel doing to tackle burnout in their legal teams and what should they be obliged to do?
 In this panel SSQ will explore how GCs are staying on top of their own staff-wellbeing.
 Find out how to manage your team effectively during times of stress.

 Speakers